-The rental expenses, which mainly represent turnover rent and government rates, for the year ended 31 December 2018 amounted to approximately HK\$8.6 million, representing an increase of approximately 62.3% as compared with that of the year ended 31 December 2017 which amounted to approximately HK\$5.3 million.
-Such increase was mainly due to the increased number of restaurants and certain new restaurants are operated for the full year in 2018 but not in 2017.
+The rental expenses, which mainly represent turnover rent and government rates, for the year ended 31 December 2020 amounted to approximately HK\$7.8 million, representing an increase of approximately 5.4% as compared with that of the year ended 31 December 2019 which amounted to approximately HK\$7.4 million.
+The increase was mainly contributable by the increase in turnover rent payment resulted from the increased revenue of our Italian restaurant net off by drop in revenue of our certain restaurants.